mohammadi-com/GetRemoteJobOffers/README.md

 If you think this could be helpful, feel free to email me at m[at]mohammadi.com, and I'll be happy to share a copy with you.

 ## Start Applying for Jobs
-As you may know the main source for the job opportunities is Linkedin.
-Start applying on Linkedin.
-These are the tips:
-- Complete your profile.
-You can use Linkedin Premium to get AI assisted headlines, text, and more insight on the job market.
-- Ask from previous co-workers to write a recommendation for you.
-- Put a smily, not overly formal picture of yourself as the profile picture.
-Don't put a full-lenght photo, just your face and make it visible.
-- Try to engage and publish contents related to your field.
-- Make yourself stand out.
-Pass the Linkedin assesments to be promoted by Linkedin to recruiters:
-- Never apply using EasyApply.
-Most of the times Linkedin is not connected to the ATS softwares and it's hard for recruiters to check your resume.
-Instead, go and apply on their website directly.

 As you may know, LinkedIn is the main source for job opportunities, so start applying there.
 Here are some tips:

 - **Complete your profile.** Consider using LinkedIn Premium for AI-assisted headlines, personalized text, and deeper insights into the job market.